0then0/WeatherFlask/README.md

 # Weather API using Flask

-This is a simple REST API built with Flask that fetches weather data from the Open-Meteo API and returns it to the user.
+A simple Flask-based REST API that fetches real-time weather forecasts using Open-Meteo.
+Supports city name or coordinates input, provides human-readable weather descriptions, and returns neatly formatted data with units.

 ## Features